ASSERT-KTH/yajta/Agent_README.md

 ## Known Limitations

-Does not log native methods yet.
+ * Does not log native methods yet.
+ * Traces are written in the output file by a shutdown hook.
+Thus, anything that stops the jvm without executing these hooks (Internal error, SIGKILL, Uncaugth exceptions) will result in not writting traces.